oswaldoludwig/CLASSP/README.md

   </tr>
 </table>

 <div align="justify">This repository hosts the code for CLASSP, a unique continual learning approach inspired by biological learning principles.
 CLASSP addresses catastrophic forgetting by balancing the acquisition of new information with the preservation of past knowledge.
-If you use ideas or code from this repository in a publication, please cite the paper DOI: 10.13140/RG.2.2.20942.06724</div>
+If you use ideas or code from this repository in a publication, please cite the paper:

+@misc{ludwig2024classp,
+      title={CLASSP: a Biologically-Inspired Approach to Continual Learning through Adjustment Suppression and Sparsity Promotion}, author={Oswaldo Ludwig},
+      year={2024},
+      eprint={2405.09637},
+      archivePrefix={arXiv},
+      primaryClass={cs.NE}
+}</div>

 <div align="justify">CLASSP is implemented in a Python/PyTorch class (see CLASSP.py), making it applicable to any model.
 Usage is like any other optimizer:</div>